Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Focus to complete Solidity Intros

-**Thoughts**: I do have some vscode that I can match to the exercises to complete the certificates
+**Thoughts**: I do have some vscode that I can match to the exercises to complete the certificates - Totally side tracked today with vs code and copilot, solidity scan, solidity tokens on solscan.
+Managed to not spend more than an hou on each and ended up back at React Compiler.